MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/set-preview-channel.md

 Name: `WEBVIEW2_RELEASE_CHANNELS`
 Value: `<string of desired channels (ex: 0,1)>`

-Note that the environment variable will be applied to all apps that use WebView2 on the machine, unlike the registry key, which can be set per app.
+The environment variable is applied to all apps that use WebView2 on the machine, unlike the registry key, which can be set per app.

 ##### [Group policy](#tab/group-policy)